-&lt;sup>141 Information provided by a stakeholder in Istanbul, March 2020.
+&lt;sup>138 Information provided by a stakeholder in Istanbul, March 2020.

-&lt;sup>142 Information provided by a stakeholder, February 2019; a lawyer of the Istanbul Bar Association, February 2019; a lawyer of the Antakya Bar Association, March 2019.
+Information provided by a stakeholder, February 2019; a lawyer of the Istanbul Bar Association, February 2019; a lawyer of the Antakya Bar Association, March 2019.

-&lt;sup>143 Information provided by a lawyer from the Van Bar Association, March 2020.
+Information provided by a lawyer from the Van Bar Association, March 2020.